A Level PsychologyAQA (2 Years)

 The A level is assessed in June of the second year via three written two-hour exams.
 These are mainly short-answer questions (up to 16 marks).

-Students can buy an A Level Year 1 and Year 2 textbook (approx. £27 each) although we have free access to electronic copies for students.
+We have free access to electronic copies of the A Level Year 1 and Year 2 textbook available for students.
 We organise various guest speakers throughout the year, at minimal cost to the students.
 The College has a Student Support Fund for those who have difficulty meeting course costs.

 Where Could It Take Me?